 Heating and hot water

 Repair category 1

-Notes The system was in use at the time of inspection, and no obvious significant defects were noted, within the limitations of the inspection.
-It is recommended good practice that oil boilers are serviced on an annual basis by an appropriately qualified person.
-The boiler's service history should be checked by referring to the service records.
-If there is no record of a recent service, the boiler should be checked by an appropriately qualified person.
+Notes The heating system was not tested.
+It is recommended good practice that heating systems are serviced on an annual basis by an appropriately qualified person.
+The system's service history should be checked by referring to the service records.
+If there is no record of a recent service, it should be checked by an appropriately qualified person.